atmos stack set

 --component/-c(string, required)- The component name.

---type(string, defaultstring)- How to interpret
+--type(string, defaultauto)- How to interpret

-<value>:string,int,bool,float,null, oryaml(raw literal). --file(string)- Edit this manifest explicitly instead of resolving via provenance.
+<value>:auto(infer from the component's declared Terraform variable type forvars.*paths, then from the type of the value already at the path, then from the new value's own shape, falling back to string with a warning),string,int,bool,float,null, oryaml(raw literal). --file(string)- Edit this manifest explicitly instead of resolving via provenance.
 Required when the value is not yet defined anywhere; can also be used to create new keys.

 note